ethereum/portal-blog/pages/posts/why-portal-needs-to-be-its-own-network.md

 be abused or spammed with superfluous data.

-In order for a general purpose storage network to work for Ethereum's data, it would require it's content addressing scheme to support every method of cryptographic anchoring used for Ethereum data.
+In order for a general purpose storage network to work for Ethereum's data, it would require its content addressing scheme to support every method of cryptographic anchoring used for Ethereum data.
 For most networks this isn't possible.